mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 List of terms from the field of music, sound processing and development in general:

+* Pitch
+    * Pitch is a perceptual property of sounds that allows their ordering on a frequency-related scale.
+The pitch is the quality that makes it possible to judge sounds as "higher" and "lower" in the sense associated with musical melodies[^2].
 * Scale
     * In music theory, a scale is any set of musical notes ordered by fundamental frequency or pitch.
-The scale ordered by increasing pitch is an ascending scale, and a scale ordered by decreasing pitch is a descending scale[^2].
+The scale ordered by increasing pitch is an ascending scale, and a scale ordered by decreasing pitch is a descending scale[^3].
 * Octave
-    * In music, an octave is an interval between one musical pitch and another with double its frequency[^3].
+    * In music, an octave is an interval between one musical pitch and another with double its frequency[^4].
 * Interval
     * In music theory, an interval is a difference in pitch between two sounds.
-In western scales, intervals are most commonly differences between whole tones and semitones[^4].
+In western scales, intervals are most commonly differences between whole tones and semitones[^5].
 * Semitone
     * A semitone is a distance in pitch between a note and the very next note, higher or lower.
-It is the smallest interval in most western scales[^5].
+It is the smallest interval in most western scales[^6].
 * Chromatic scale
-    * A chromatic scale is a set of twelve pitches used in tonal music, with notes separated by the interval of a semitone[^6].
+    * A chromatic scale is a set of twelve pitches used in tonal music, with notes separated by the interval of a semitone[^7].
-* Pitch
-    * Pitch is a perceptual property of sounds that allows their ordering on a frequency-related scale.
-The pitch is the quality that makes it possible to judge sounds as "higher" and "lower" in the sense associated with musical melodies[^7].
-* Wet and dry signals
+* Dry and wet signals
     * Dry sound signals refer to the raw or unprocessed sounds that usually come from a direct recording.
 On the other hand, wet sounds refer to the processed sound/signal[^8].